Bali Right Now

 Fake Police Traffic Stops

-MEDIUM RISKTrigger:Men on scooters stop you demanding immediate cash fines
+MEDIUM RISKTrigger:Men on scooters wave you over demanding cash fines

-Impostors target tourists riding scooters around Seminyak, Canggu, and Petitenget, claiming your license or helmet is invalid.
-They push for cash payments on the roadside with no paperwork.
+Impostors target tourists riding scooters around Seminyak, Canggu, and Petitenget, claiming your license, helmet, or registration is invalid.
+They pressure travellers into paying roadside cash fines with no official paperwork.

 -